-- Designating a portion of your planned gift to be paid toward the existing debt owed by Forest Presbyterian Church - 2 Endowing your annual pledge to the church - 3 Making an undesignated planned gift/bequest to the church - 4 Making a designated gift to the church endowment fund - Making a designated gift toward future construction at the church (Life Center) - Making a designated gift for enhancing our church property, repairing our physical plant, making improvements, etc. - 7 Endowing an Annual Lecture Series or Annual Mission Trip - Endowing an Annual Music Event or Academic Scholarship - Endowing a Missionary in Residence or Theologian in Residence Program - Gifting the Church with a house for use as lodging for Missionary/Theologian in Residence - Remembering Presbyterian institutions in your will (Presbyterian Home, Presbyterian College, Thornwell, Montreat, etc.) - Gifting real property to the church for use as a church retreat site or church camp or perhaps for resale
+- Designating a portion of your planned gift to be paid toward a future pipe organ - 2 Endowing your annual pledge to the church - 3 Making an undesignated planned gift/bequest to the church - 4 Making a designated gift to the church endowment fund - Making a designated gift toward future construction at the church (Life Center) - Making a designated gift for enhancing our church property, repairing our physical plant, making improvements, etc. - 7 Endowing an Annual Lecture Series or Annual Mission Trip - 8 Endowing an Annual Music Event or Academic Scholarship - Endowing a Missionary in Residence or Theologian in Residence Program - Gifting the Church with a house for use as lodging for Missionary/Theologian in Residence - Remembering Presbyterian institutions in your will (Presbyterian Cmmunities, Presbyterian College, Thornwell, Montreat, etc.) - Gifting real property to the church for use as a church retreat site or church camp or perhaps for resale